Brahme27/COMPLETE-STATISTICS-FOR-DATA_SCIENCE/INTRODUCTION TO STATISTICS/Population_and_Sample.md

-Here’s your rewritten text with real-world examples added for the random sampling techniques:

----

 # Population vs. Sample: What’s the Difference?

 Often in statistics, we’re interested in collecting data to answer a research question.